SDGforskning/sdg-strings/SDG07_query_action_WoS.md

 ##### Phrase 4

 This phrase finds works about improving energy access and security.
-This phrase uses established phrases for these concepts; phrase 5 uses broader terms for affordability, and phrase 7 broader terms for access.
+This phrase uses established phrases for these concepts; other phrases use broader terms for affordability and access.

 The general structure is *energy security/access phrases + action*. `increas*` is not used alone as there are many results using it talking about the results of e.g. energy povery.